-Popularly elected mayors hold office for four years.
-Mayors who are elected by their fellow councillors hold office for two years.
+Popularly elected mayors normally hold office for four years.
+Mayors who are elected by their fellow councillors normally hold office for two years.
+However, as a result of the postponement of the 2020 local government elections, mayors will hold their offices for a shorter period than normally provided for under the Act.